sj19217/CS-Coursework/Compiler/process.md

   * It now works with the more complicated example :)
 * Went back and made better comments
 * When commenting, found a logical error (only looked for first #undef statement, not the one that matches)
+* After beginning to write if statement code, realised that what is defined where has been lost.
+So I went back and added defined_lines.